jihomc/dotfiles/README.md

 # Jihomc's Dotfiles

-Configurations for a customized zsh environment with tmux and vim
+Configurations for a customized zsh environment with tmux and vim for Ubuntu 18.04 LTS